E2119A/STM32-Eviromental-Sensor-Station/README.md

 - [Extending the Project](#extending-the-project)

 ## Overview
+This project is a modular weather station built on the **STM32F401RE (NUCLEO-F401RE)** platform.
+It demonstrates a production-style embedded design using **FreeRTOS**, modular BSP drivers, and layered architecture.

+- **Core functionality**
+  - Reads temperature (°C) and pressure (hPa) from a **BMP280** sensor over I²C
+  - Displays data on a **SSD1306 128×64 OLED**
+  - Logs samples to a **microSD card (FatFs, SPI)** in CSV format
+  - Streams identical CSV lines over **UART2 (115200 baud)** for real-time monitoring and plotting

+- **System architecture**
+  - **App layer**: tasks for sensor, display, SD logging, and UART streaming
+  - **BSP layer**: modular drivers for sensors, display, and storage
+  - **OS layer**: FreeRTOS tasks, queues, mutexes, and semaphores
+  - Decoupled producer/consumer design for easy extensibility (new sensors or outputs can be added with minimal changes)

+- **Use cases**
+  - Standalone datalogger (SD card)
+  - Real-time monitoring over UART with Python plotting
+  - Educational example of RTOS-based modular STM32 project with sensors, display, and storage integration

+## Component list
 - MCU: STM32F401RE (NUCLEO-F401RE board)
 - RTOS: FreeRTOS (CMSIS-RTOS v2)
 - Sensors: BMP280 (temperature in °C, pressure in hPa)